flexiondotorg/IMDB-to-MPEG/README.txt

 Requirements

  - ffmpeg, php5-cli, php5-gd
- - A real OS such as Linux, FreeBSD, Solaris, maybe even Mac OS X, etc.
+ - An OS such as Linux, FreeBSD, Solaris, Mac OS X is required for categorisation to work

 Known Limitations

- - The script can't be run in an automated fashion.
- - If only 1 result is returned, it fails.
- - Doesn't index based on film certifcate/classification
+ - Categorisation doen't work on Windows as it doesn't have sym-link capability.
+ - Categorisation doen't work on FAT32 file systems.

 Source Code